-While Phragmites shows a preference for wet natural and man-made habitats, it readily colonizes dry areas and is often found in disturbed sites and urban settings.
+While Phragmites shows a preference for aquatic habitats, both natural and artificially-made, it readily colonizes dry areas and is often found in disturbed sites and urban settings.
 It's ability to occupy a variety of sites and moisture regimes presents challenges to management and often necessitates an integrated pest management approach to control.
-Related to this, Phragmites may straddle property boundaries meaning that permissions from multiple landowners are often required.
-A detailed regional implementation plan that identifies landowner outreach considerations and methods would maximize the opportunity for comprehensive control o of Phragmites populations and landowner engagement.
+Related to this, Phragmites may straddle property boundaries meaning that permissions from multiple landowners are often required, as well as protection of Indigenous rights.
+A detailed regional implementation plan that identifies landowner and rights-holder outreach considerations and methods would maximize the opportunity for comprehensive control of Phragmites populations and landowner engagement.